JasonShepherd/S3FSProject/README.txt

-**note if you get a bad end point connection try the following unmount bucket uding following command sudo fusermount -u /mnt/osfinal Then remount the bucket again
+**note if you get a bad end point connection try the following unmount bucket using following command sudo fusermount -u /mnt/osfinal Then remount the bucket again